 Throughout the year the school sponsors programs offered by community on particular issues such as vaping, alcohol, narcotics and building healthy relationships.

-Students who evidence weakness in Reading or Math have the opportunity to receive extra help with Mrs.Helen McMinn and Amelia , an Act 89 teachers from NEIU 19, who schedules in class assistance as well as small skill groups to provide targeted remediation.
-They also confer with teachers and gives suggestions for best educational practices and mentor teachers in adapting to new programs, like “Fundations” and Heggredy Program.
+Students who evidence weakness in Reading or Math have the opportunity to receive extra help with Mrs.Helen McMinn and Mrs. Kimberly Vitaletti, Act 89 teachers from NEIU 19, who schedule in class assistance as well as small skill groups to provide targeted remediation.
+They also confer with teachers and gives suggestions for best educational practices and mentor teachers in adapting to new programs, like “Fundations” and Heggerty Program.
 Students may also benefit from one or more of the following auxiliary services in addition to the complete academic curriculum being offered.

 Students are tested in the spring of each year in accordance with the Scranton Diocesan Policy.
 Results of these tests are usually sent home to the parents at the end of the quarter.
 The following tests are administered during the school year: